tnishida95/avalon-game/README.md

-# avalon-game
+# Avalon/avalon-game

+### Introduction

-**Avalon**/**avalon-game** is a web adaption of *The Resistance: Avalon"* board game by Don Eskridge and published by Indie Boards & Cards.
+**Avalon** is a web adaption of *The Resistance: Avalon* board game by Don Eskridge and published by Indie Boards & Cards.
 It is not endorsed by or affiliated with the designer or publisher.
-The GitHub repository can be found [here](https://github.com/tnishida95/avalon-game).
+The original GitHub repository can be found [here](https://github.com/tnishida95/avalon-game).

 ### Gameplay